jbinkleyj/accounts/README.markdown

 ### Emails not sending?

 Try connecting to an SMTP server to send mail.
-Put this in /app/app-controller.php and fill in your settings.
+Put this in beforeFilter() in /app/app-controller.php and fill in your settings.

     $this->Email->smtpOptions = array(
 		'host' => 'yoursmtpservershostname',